cyberwizardinstitute/workshops/unix.md

 # unix

+introduction to the unix command-line

+---
+# unix

 UNIX was an operating system developed at AT&T
 Bell Labs in the 1960s through the 1980s.

 https://www.youtube.com/watch?v=tc4ROCJYbm0

-Linux, MacOSX, and Android are all based on ideas and specifications created by UNIX.
+GNU/Linux, MacOSX, and Android are all based on ideas and specifications created by UNIX.

 https://en.wikipedia.org/wiki/File:Unix_history-simple.svg